2nd Division (Australia): Memorial

 Positioned at Mont St Quentin (49°56′51.61″N 2°55′55.91″E), where the Australian 2nd Division captured one of the most formidable defensive positions on the Western Front, the 2nd Division's memorial was unconventional.
 Instead of an obelisk such as at the other four AIF divisional memorials, the original memorial which was unveiled in 1925 was a statue of an Australian soldier bayoneting a German eagle sprawled at his feet.
 However, this statue was removed and destroyed by German soldiers in 1940 during World War II, leaving only the stone plinth.
 A replacement statue, consisting of an Australian soldier standing in full kit was installed in 1971.

 The memorial lists the battle honours of the 2nd Division as: Pozieres, Mouquet Farm, Flers, Malt Trench, Lagnicourt, Bullecourt, Menin Road, Broodseinde Ridge, Passchendaele, Ville-sur-Ancre, Morlancourt, Hamel, Villers-Bretonneux, Herleville, Herbécourt, Biaches, Mont St. Quentin, Beaurevoir Line, and Montbrehain.

-Current structure
+Organisation 2025

-As at 2019 the division currently commands most Reserve units, including the following:
+As of 2025 the division commands most Australian Army reserve units: